Particle shells from relativistic bubble walls: Interaction with bubble walls

+where we have used that $L_{\rm wall}$ is constant in $t$ after collision.
+The wall energy is transferred into the oscillating condensate after a time $t_{\rm damp}$ when $\rho_{\rm wall}(t_{\rm damp})\simeq 0$ in Eq.~\eqref{eq:rho_wall}.
+We conclude that after collision, the walls continue propagating during a distance

 before being completely dissolved in the center-of-mass frame of the two colliding walls, which for simplicity we approximate to coincide with the bath frame in this work.
-The upper bound in Eq.~\eqref{eq:distance_d} is saturated if the bubble walls run away $\gamma_{\rm w}=\gamma_{\rm run}$ in Eq.~\eqref{eq:gamma_run}.
+In the second equality of Eq.~(\ref{eq:distance_d}) we have assumed that $R_c/R \simeq 1$, indicating that $L_{\rm osc}(t_{\rm damp}) \ll R_c$.
+This condition holds in the terminal velocity regime characterized by $\gamma_{\rm w}/\Tn \ll R_c$, and remains acceptable to an order of magnitude in the runaway regime where $\gamma_{\rm w}/\Tn \lesssim R_c$.